-TotalEnergies is therefore actively involved in the return of Peugeot Sport to the WEC from this year 2022 in the new Hypercar category.
-The company, via the Elf brand, is equally a partner of Alpine, which returned to the top Endurance category (Hypercar) in 2021.
+TotalEnergies is therefore actively involved in the return of Peugeot Sport to the WEC from last year in the new Hypercar category.
+The company, via the Elf brand, is equally a partner of Alpine, which returned to LMP2 this year, before entering the Hypercar category in 2024

 Major partnership with Automobile Club de l’Ouest (ACO)